 Organic food has been easily available in Amsterdam, Netherlands over recent times.
 With the ever increasing popularity for healthy, clean food the demand for organic products has been growing.

 This is a long-standing guide to buying organic food and products in Amsterdam.
 We will overview organic veg boxes, natural health-food stores and farmer’s markets in Amsterdam.

-When buying organic food products you should look for the green EU farming organic logo or the Dutch EKO symbol.
+When buying organic food products you should look for either the green EU farming organic logo or the Dutch EKO symbol.

 Natural food stores in the Netherlands stock a wide range of organic food and non-food products.

-You can find fruits and vegetables, fish, meat and dairy, fair trade coffee and teas, breads, pastas and grains, gluten-free products, sweet items, drinks (including organic wines and beers) – in fact anything you need for a complete meal!
+You can find fruits and vegetables, fish, meat and dairy, fair trade coffee and teas, breads, pastas and grains, gluten-free products, sweet items and drinks.
 They also sell household and personal care products as well.

 Firstly, let’s take a look at organic fruit and veggie boxes which can be ordered on a weekly basis.